 More than 80 percent of B2B (business to business) and B2C (business to consumers) companies use the email marketing technology (Patel).
 Emails provide a form, in which businesses and customers can develop a good relationship that may end up with effective leads.
 MailChimp is an excellent choice for an email marketing tool that is free of cost for basic features.

 You may ask, why Mailchimp when there are plenty of other options.
 Well, this tool has managed to claim its spot as the number one email marketing tool available worldwide, and there are a couple of reasons behind that.
 MailChimp has over 12 million customers (Patel).
 Firstly, the company started back in 2001 when most businesses were not even using email marketing.
 Secondly, you can quickly and easily find the answer to all the question with the self-service support options.
 Lastly, not every company has over 2,000 subscribers and sends 12,000 emails monthly.
-So MailChimp offers a free plan for smaller companies (Patel).
+There are many cheaper MailChimp alternatives available but MailChimp also offers a free plan for smaller companies for them to test out their services.

 HubSpot claims to be the all-in-one marketing solution for all the right reasons.
 When it comes to CRM software, sales, and marketing; all you need is HubSpot.
 Keeping the marketing funnel in the right order should be your top priority, and HubSpot helps you out with the following without any worries (Patel):